What is a home care agency?

 Home care agencies employ care workers and arrange for them to visit you to provide care services.
 You could get help with:

 - bathing and personal hygiene

 - doing your weekly shopping.

 Some home care agencies are also registered to provide nursing care to people in their own homes.
 Any nursing care must be carried out, or planned or supervised, by a registered nurse.

 All home care agencies must register with the Care Quality Commission (CQC), which regulates and inspects them.
 The CQC will only register a home care agency if it meets their minimum standards.
 These requirements do not apply to employment agencies that help you find self-employed nurses and care workers.

-Find out whether the home care agency staff have had a Disclosure and Barring Service (DBS) check to make sure they don’t have a criminal record or anything else in their past that would make them unsuitable to work for a home care agency.
+It's a good idea to find out whether the home care agency staff have had a Disclosure and Barring Service (DBS) check.
+This helps to make sure they don’t have a criminal record or anything else in their past that would make them unsuitable to work for a home care agency.

 Working out what care you need

 If you think you need some help, the first step is to get a care needs assessment from your local council’s adult social services department.
 This is free and looks at what you can do and what you need help with.
 Even if you’re going to organise your own care directly with an agency, it’s a good idea to get an assessment first so you can explain to the agency what help you need.

 It may also be useful to ask for an occupational therapist to be involved in your assessment.
 They might recommend disability equipment or an adaptation to your home that could make life easier.